-The Saga Risk Policy sets out the overall risk strategy and framework which AICL operates under.
-AICL's Risk Policy aligns to this, sets out the AICL Risk Management Strategy and risk appetites and provides more specific risk framework detail relating to AICL.
+The Saga Insurance Risk Strategy and Policy sets out the overall risk strategy and framework within which AICL operates.
+AICL has fully adopted the overarching Insurance Risk Strategy and Policy and has aligned its operations to the Saga Insurance Risk Management Framework.
+This sets out the AICL risk management strategies and risk appetites and provides more specific risk framework detail relating to AICL as relevant.

-The AICL Risk Management Framework is designed to support the business in achieving its goals, and incorporates AICL's risk taxonomy, risk governance and the policies and procedures for the management of risks to which AICL is exposed.
-The framework incorporates AICL's processes for identifying, assessing, mitigating, reporting and monitoring risk.
+The Risk Management Framework is designed to support the business in achieving its goals, and incorporates AICL's risk library, risk governance and the policies and procedures for the management of risks to which AICL is exposed.
+The framework defines the processes for identifying, assessing, mitigating, reporting, and monitoring risk.